MaterializeInc/materialize/doc/developer/design/20230613_cloudtest_improvements.md

 ([Migrating from semver2 to semver3](https://python-semver.readthedocs.io/en/latest/migration/migratetosemver3.html)).
 This seems to allow running the code with an older version of semver.

+### Not blocking cloud work on shared test code changes

+#### Problem

+In our current workflow, we use a submodule to keep the Materialize repo within the cloud repo, and update the submodule on every release to ensure that all included commits have been approved (for SOC2 compliance).
+This means that any updates necessary to shared test code (e.g. fixing a shared function or updating a shared service) would be waiting on a release cycle for the cloud code to be releasable as well.

+#### Possible Solutions

+* Update our process to bump the shared code in the submodule as necessary, rather than just once a release.
+This will require clearly declaring (perhaps with an extra checkbox in the PR template for clarity) that all unreviewed commits in a submodule bump have been reviewed and approved.

+* Split `cloudtest` out into its own repository so that it can evolve independently of the database releases.

+* Define a module / interface boundary where the cloud repository can wrap & arbitrarily modify the submodule test framework.
+This is open for discussion but will need to be documented clearly if we choose this path.

+#### Fix

+Recommend updating our process to enable us to bump the submodule at will.

+1. We can do this through a policy change in this repository, to require reviews before merging PRs
+1. Or through scripting in the cloud repository

 ## Unresolved questions

 Currently none.